psu13/mutable-hakyll/posts/cheese-ramen.md

 > <a href="../images/IMG_5605.jpg"><img src="../images/IMG_5605.jpg" height=400
 alt="Chicken and rice clay pot"></a>

-We had also never had a well executed fried pork steamed bun like these:
+We had also never had a well executed pan fried steamed buns with pork in them like these:

 > <a href="../images/IMG_5608.jpg"><img src="../images/IMG_5608.jpg" height=400
 alt="Pan fried steamed buns"></a>

 Things like this don't make it to Pittsburgh.

-Finally, we _did_ head to Richmond for the roast meat at _Hong Kong BBQ Master_, which did not disappoint.
+In between all of these things, we _did_ head to Richmond to walk around the malls and to get the roast meat at _Hong Kong BBQ Master_.
+Neither was a disappointment, but I'm only showing pictures of the roast meat.

 They have two kinds of pork: